If you’re looking for edible dog chews to entertain your dog with and stop them from chewing inappropriate things, you’ve come to the right place!

 You also have the option to purchase our Bully Sticks in bulk.

 You can shove your pup’s bully stick into a hollow toy to make it last even longer!

-Pig ears are another favorite single-ingredient dog chew snack here in our pack
+Pig ears and cow ears are another favorite single-ingredient dog chew snack here in our pack.

 Naturally rich in protein, glucosamine and chondroitin as well as low in carbs and cholesterol, they’re a great addition to your pup’s diet for their skin and joint health.

 Chondroitin and glucosamine are a building block of cartilage, stimulate the growth of cartilage and help repair damaged cartilage.

 Just like our bully sticks, the ears are fully digestible.
 They’re also a great option for dogs who don’t do well with chicken, lamb and grains.

 Pig ears are either sold as one whole ear or in halves.

 The ones we carry here at Mighty Paw are half pig ears.
 That way, they’re a good size chew for dogs of all sizes, just like our bully sticks.